alexandra-engel/alexandra-engel.github.io/_pages/cv.md

 Education
 ======
+* 2026: Master of Arts in Library and Information Science, HU Berlin
 * 2022: Ph.D in Linguistics, KU Leuven
 * 2018: Master of Arts in Speech and Language Processing, University of Konstanz
 * 2015: Bachelor of Arts in German Linguistics and Literary Studies (major) and History (minor), University of Freiburg